 Configure OpenMapTiles

-The next step is to configure OpenMapTiles project to generate tiles from your data.
+The next step is to configure the OpenMapTiles project to generate tiles from your data.
 Basically, you need to

 - create layer definition of your data